rulingAnts/fdat/SCRIPTS.md

   - Use when: You want both Windows formats at once.

 - dist:mac
-  - What: macOS DMG via `electron-builder --mac dmg`.
+  - What: macOS DMG and ZIP (universal) via `electron-builder --mac`.
-  - Use when: Building a macOS installer.
+  - Use when: Building macOS installers (single universal download).

+- dist:linux
+  - What: Linux AppImage builds via `electron-builder --linux` (x64 and arm64 per config).
+  - Use when: Building Linux AppImage artifacts.

+- dist:linux:all
+  - What: Alias for Linux AppImage builds (targets from config).
+  - Use when: Same as `dist:linux`.

 - dist:all
   - What: All platforms (macOS, Windows, Linux) via `electron-builder -mwl`.